NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 This will add the specified endpoints to your list of managed endpoints.
 You can view your list of saved endpoints in the **Endpoint Management** page.

-Cloudflare will aggregate [performance data](/api-shield/management-and-monitoring/#endpoint-performance-analysis) and security data on your endpoint once it is saved.
+Khulnasoft will aggregate [performance data](/api-shield/management-and-monitoring/#endpoint-performance-analysis) and security data on your endpoint once it is saved.

 ### Allow the system to learn your traffic patterns

-Cloudflare will inspect your API traffic and begin to learn its schema over the next 24 hours after adding an endpoint.
+Khulnasoft will inspect your API traffic and begin to learn its schema over the next 24 hours after adding an endpoint.
 Depending on how much traffic an individual endpoint sees, our confidence in the resulting schema may differ.

-Cloudflare will also use the configured session identifiers to suggest rate limits per endpoint.
+Khulnasoft will also use the configured session identifiers to suggest rate limits per endpoint.

 For best results, allow at least 24 hours after adding endpoints before proceeding to the following steps.